DhiriaDev/TIMEX/README.md

     it receives the dataset and the configuration file, it computes the prediction using the chosen algorithm(s)
 5. **validation_server**:\
     it receives a set of {model , predictions} for a given time series and it performs the validation, returning the model reaching the best performance
+For further information, open the [Timex power point](Documents/Timex.pptx)

 ## **Project general dependencies**
 In addition to the dependencies of each submodule, also the general dependencies poetry configuration files have been created.
 In order to install it, it is recommend to limit the RAM usage.
 The command is:
 `systemd-run --scope -p MemoryLimit=<desired_ram_usage_limit> ./dependencies-update_command.sh`
+When running the servers outside a docker container, you need to add to the shell: `$PYTHONPATH:$(pwd)/utils:$(pwd)/prediction_server/models` before of starting the server.

 ## **Docker Images build**
 The first image to be built is the "timex_utils".